 Secondly, get dental practice insurance for your new venture.
 Do this even before you consider opening your doors to the first patient.
 Insurance plans are a must.
 They will protect you, your dental license, and practice from any potential liability.
 Factor in all different price points to settle on the best dental insurance for your practice needs.

-3. Securing financing
+3. Securing Financing

-- Lender services – Credit card processing, business card accounts, direct deposits; consolidating these services to one lender is much less expensive.
+- Lender Services: Credit card processing, business card accounts, direct deposits; consolidating these services to one lender is much less expensive.

-4. Plan for staffing
+4. Plan For Staffing

 Additionally, as a startup, you are probably operating on a tight budget.
-Thus, you should take advantage of part-time dental staff offered by these cloud platforms to help you scale your operations as you wish.
+You should take advantage of part-time dental staff offered by these cloud platforms to help you scale your operations as you wish.
 You will be able to reduce or add the worker payroll according to your practice needs at that moment.
 Remember, while you still have to remunerate temps for their work, you are saving money on dental and medical benefits, sick pay and vacation time, retirement, and other income security benefits.

-Dentistry is a flourishing industry, and the demand for solution partners has brought about a big market for specialists who concentrate exclusively on dental matters.
-For any new practice owner, this means you shouldn’t have to go it alone!
+Dentistry is a flourishing industry and the demand for solution partners has brought about a big market for specialists who concentrate exclusively on dental matters.
+For any new practice owner, this means you shouldn’t have to go it alone.
 From office designers to dental office lease negotiators, to equipment supply specialists and accountants, these experts will tailor their services to the exact needs of your new practice.
 Enlisting their help can save you precious time, help protect your expensive assets, and optimize operations and revenue.

-6. Embrace digital marketing
+6. Embrace Digital Marketing